WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 This approach is more scalable than using a distributed consensus ledger because the Replicants do not need to communicate with each other.
 The inter-host agreement of the members of a distributed consensus pool is usually the limited factor in scalablity.
 Morever a given receiver could be completely responsible for providing the immutable log service for its own data stream with the sender.
 Each receiver could choose to implement a different level of reliability.
 Loss of the event log means that the sender and receiver have to re-initialize and re-establish the DAD stream.
 Alternatively the sender could be responsible for providing a set of Replicants and make the event log available to the receiver upon request.

 ### Key Recovery

-#### Rotation Related Considerations
+Because cryptographic keys are long strings of numbers they are extremely hard to remember.
+Moreover to be secure the private key needs to be kept secret.
+This means that the private keys are stored someplace besides a human brain and are subject to being lost.
+Key recovery is all about providing a secure way of recovering a lost private key.
+The important consideration here is that the recovery mechanism be compativle with streaming data applications as per DADs.
+Keys recovery tends to be a rare occurrence so there is more flexibility for solutions.
+Nonetheless, finding the minimally sufficient means for key recovery is still the goal.

-Although key recovery has not been discussed in detail.
-If it required or desirable that the DAD stream not be reinitialized due to loss of the rotation event history then a key recovery mechanism would also provide recovery of rotation events.
-Given that rotations typically happen rarely the rotation event history should be small in size and not pose a problem for recovery.
-Essentially recovery of the root DID or DDID for a stream would recover the original key and any rotations.
+If it is required or at least desirable that the DAD stream not be reinitialized due to loss of the rotation event history then a key recovery mechanism would also need to provide recovery of the key rotation history.
+To restate, it is not enough to just recover the original root DID but every rotated root DID must be recovered as well.
+Given that typically rotations happen rarely, the rotation event history should be small in size and not pose a storage size problem for recovery.
+Thus essential key recovery for DAD needs to at least recover the original root key and any rotations.

+DIDs can be regenerated from the root DID given the chain code.
+In the case where the the DDID stream may not be easily reestablished but must resume given the latest rotated DDID then the HD chain code must also be preserved and recovered.
+If the number of DDIDs is very large then the storage requirements for for chain codes may also be large relative to the key recovery system.
+The DID root public key and DDID derivation chain codes do not expose the private keys, so disclosing the root public key and chain code for a DDID is not a security risk but could be a privacy risk.
+A third party could correlate data streams from the associated DDIDs should the root public key used by multiple DDIDs be exposed.
+One way to address this is to encrypt the chain codes with an encryption key derived from the root signing key.
+The chain codes can then be stored outside of the core recovery system.
+The worst case exploit then is a loss of privacy should the encryption be broken but not a loss of control of the resources owned by the private key.

-As mentioned above when the DDID for communicating with a public service is derived from a the public key of a server then the client does not need to preserve an HD chain code.
-Instead it can regenerate the DDID using the root private and the public DID of the server.
+When the DDID for communicating with a public service is derived from the public key of a server then the client does not even need to preserve and recover the HD chain code.
+Instead it can regenerate the DDID using a hash of the root private DID and the public DID of the server.
 A complication occurs when the root private key has been rotated and the server was not made aware of the rotation.
 The client can still recover the current root DID used by the server using a trial and error approach by going through the list of rotated root DIDs, generating the associated DDID, verifying if the server will accept it, and if not incrementing to the next rotated root.
 Eventually the client can recover the appropriate DDID for a given service without having to preserve anything but the history of rotated root DIDs.
 This may be a big storage savings when the number of external services is large.

+#### Recovery Methods